bpp/bpp-manual/bpp-4-manual.md

 where $a$ and $b$ are positive numbers.
 For example, `phiprior = 1 1` specifies the beta prior beta($a, b$) with $a = 1$ and $b = 1$ for
-$\varphi$, the introgression probability under the MSci model.
+$\varphi$, the introgression probability under the MSC-I model.

 Odds and Ends
 =============